hapv3/neural-compiler/PERFORMANCE.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Vela Performance Estimation Summary
+# Vela Performance Estimations

+A performance estimation summary is reported after compilation.
+The cycle and bandwidth numbers should not be taken as accurate representations of real performance numbers and they should not be compared against those from other compilations that use different settings or configurations.
+The numbers reported allow the compiler to make its optimisation decisions only.
+For accurate performance numbers the network should be run and profiled on an FPGA.
+For approximate performance numbers the network can be run on a Fixed Virtual Platform (FVP) Model.

-This is a description of the performance estimation summary that Vela prints after each compilation.
+The following is a description of the fields reported in the performance estimation summary.
 This summary is also printed to a csv in the output directory.

 The following is an example of the output.